NKTgLaw/NKTgLaw/README.md

 ## ⚡ Quick Start

+- You can also explore the [`examples/`](https://github.com/NKTgLaw/NKTgLaw/tree/main/examples) directory for 150 standalone implementations.
 - Use the provided [client wrappers](https://github.com/NKTgLaw/NKTgLaw/tree/main/clients) to quickly test the NKTg Law.

 ### 🐍 Python Client